-Trauma Helpline Number for Teens and Adolescents in Dallas, Texas
+Trauma Helpline Number for Adolescents Near Dallas, Texas

 Witnessing or experiencing traumatic events can inflict psychological wounds, resulting in emotional distress and shock.
-It can also lead to mental health issues such as PTSD (Post-Traumatic Stress Disorder), anxiety, and depression.
-If you or someone you love is experiencing related symptoms, a trauma mental health hotline in Texas is a valuable resource.
+It can also lead to mental health issues such as Post-Traumatic Stress Disorder (PTSD), anxiety, and depression.
+If your teenager is experiencing related symptoms, a trauma hotline in Texas is a valuable resource.

 A nationwide study involving over 6,000 adolescents found that 62% of them had experienced at least one traumatic event in their lifetime.
-At BasePoint Academy’s treatment centers in Arlington, Forney, and McKinney, Texas, we address teens’ mental health issues, including trauma, PTSD, mood disorders, anxiety, OCD, ADHD, bipolar disorder, and self-harm, with compassion, experience, and clinical expertise—call us below to schedule a free trauma assessment or complete our contact form.
+BasePoint Academy’s multiple treatment centers in Texas address teens’ mental health issues, including trauma, PTSD, mood disorders, anxiety, OCD, ADHD, bipolar disorder, and self-harm behaviors, with compassion, experience, and clinical expertise.
+Call us or complete our contact form to schedule a confidential trauma assessment.

-Recognizing these signs and early intervention are critical.
-Support from mental health professionals can offer trauma-informed care, addressing the specific needs of your child and helping them develop coping mechanisms.
+Recognizing these signs and seeking early intervention are critical.
+Mental health professionals can offer trauma-informed care, addressing your child’s needs and helping them develop coping mechanisms.
 Seeking professional support early on can significantly improve their recovery and overall resilience.

-Our complimentary assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with trauma.
+Our confidential assessment with a licensed clinician allows us to provide you with a recommendation for the appropriate level of care for your teen struggling with trauma.
 We can also check your insurance coverage levels.

 Contact BasePoint Academy Today